bogeeee/restfuncs/readme.md

 Notes:
 - [More on the security concept](server/Security%20concept.md#csrf-protection)
-- For, when having multiple services: _Services share the same session, but still every service has its individual corsReadToken and csrfToken (cause allowedOrigins or other security settings may be individual).
+- For, when having multiple ServerSession classes: _They share the same cookieSession, but still every ServerSession class (or security group) has its individual corsReadToken and csrfToken there (cause allowedOrigins or other security settings may be individual).
 For csrfTokens, you can pass all tokens as one comma separated string, and the server will just try them all out._

 ### Simple requests and @safe()

 On some requests, the browser will not make preflights for legacy reason.
-These are called [Simple requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#simple_requests). **Restfuncs blocks them** accordingly (while showing hintfull error messages), but your service methods can, if needed for some situations, be **opted in** for such calls by decorating them with `@safe()` which indicates, that you are sure, they make **read operations only**.
+These are called [Simple requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#simple_requests). **Restfuncs blocks them** accordingly (while showing hintfull error messages), but your API methods can, if needed for some situations, be **opted in** for such calls by decorating them with `@safe()` which indicates, that you are sure, they make **read operations only**.
 See the JDDoc of `import {@safe} from "restfuncs-server"`

 ## Hardening security for the paranoid
 - Install the cookie handler with `cookie: {sameSite: true}`.
 TODO: Automatically do this if all services have default / same-site allowedOrigins
 - Set `ServerSessionOptions.csrfProtectionMode` to `csrfToken` and implement the csrf token handover.
 - TODO: List all sorts of disableXXX options to disable unneeded features

-## Old: Security note**
-- TODO: null req.session / add proxy with errormessage instead if this notice.
-  Raw access to the session via `this.req.session` (or through plain express handlers or other middlewares) is not [shielded against csrf attacks](#csrf-protection).
-Use `this.session` from inside the service method instead, just like in the example above and you are fine.<br/><br/>

 # Performance